Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Introduction

-Due to the nonlinear nature of the problem, closed-form solutions are difficult to find.
-Hence, these models are often discretized and the finite element method (FEM) is a common choice.
-In this context, the FEM has been highly successful.
-However, the guarantee that the finite element method converges to the true solutions, in a suitably strong sense, is often missing in the literature.
-Partly this is due to the diverse number of restriction methods that are combined with the SIMP model.
-The other main difficulty is caused by the nonconvexity of the problem (in the general case).
-Literature that proves convergence shows that a subsequence of the finite element minimizers of the discretized problem converge to an infinite-dimensional minimizer of the original problem.
-However, these arguments do not guarantee that \emph{every} minimizer can be arbitrarily closely approximated by a sequence of finite element minimizers.
-In particular, they do not guarantee that the global minimizer of the problem is necessarily well approximated by the finite element method.
+Due to the nonlinear nature of the optimization problem, closed-form expressions for the local minimizers are difficult to find.
+In practice, the full optimization problem is discretized along with the elastic displacement $\vu$ and the material distribution $\rho$.
+In a discretize-then-optimize approach, the objective functional as well as the PDE, box, and inequality constraints are also discretized and one utilizes a finite-dimensional optimization algorithm to discover discrete local minima.
+Otherwise, in an optimize-then-discretize approach, one derives the first-order optimality conditions of the infinite-dimensional optimization problem and discretizes those, utilizing solvers to find discrete solutions.
+In either case, the finite element (FE) method is the most common choice for discretizing the SIMP optimization problem.
+Despite its abundant use, proofs that local FE minimizers (rigorously defined in \cref{def:FEmin}) converge to the local minimizers of the original infinite-dimensional problem, in a suitably strong sense, is often missing in the literature.
+Different classes of regularization methods require different assumptions and techniques for their analysis.
+Another difficulty is caused by the nonconvexity of the problem (in the general case).
+Literature that does prove convergence typically shows that a subsequence of the local FE minimizers converge to a local infinite-dimensional minimizer of the original problem.
+However, since the nonconvexity provides multiple candidates for the limits of these sequences, there is an inherent ambiguity in these statements.
+In particular, these arguments do not guarantee that \emph{every} isolated minimizer can be arbitrarily closely approximated by a sequence of local FE minimizers.

-In the context of the topology optimization of Stokes flow \cite{Borrvall2003}, the issue of approximating multiple minimizers with the finite element method was recently resolved \cite{Papadopoulos2021a, Papadopoulos2022a, Papadopoulos2022b, Papadopoulos2022c}.
-It was shown that, for every isolated minimizer of the problem, there exists a sequence of finite element solutions to the first-order optimality conditions that strongly converges to the infinite-dimensional minimizer as the mesh size tends to zero.
-We endeavour to prove a similar result here.
+In the context of the topology optimization of Stokes flow \cite{Borrvall2003}, the issue of approximating multiple minimizers with the FE method was recently resolved \cite{Papadopoulos2021a, Papadopoulos2022a, Papadopoulos2022b, Papadopoulos2022c}.
+It was shown that, for every isolated local or global minimizer of the problem, there exists a sequence of FE solutions to the first-order optimality conditions that strongly converges to the infinite-dimensional minimizer as the mesh size tends to zero.
+We endeavour to prove a similar result here for any conforming FE spaces with an approximation property.
+The different physics (Stokes vs.~linear elasticity) and the additional analysis of the regularization method are the two major obstacles that prevent the analysis in \cite{Papadopoulos2022a, Papadopoulos2022b} from directly translating to the SIMP model.
+To reiterate, it is the discretization of the SIMP model for elasticity that is analyzed in this paper.